-A pancreas scan may be performed to screen for primary or metastatic cancer of the pancreas.
-A pancreas scan may be used to assess response to therapy for pancreatic cancer and/or to monitor the course of the cancer.
+A pancreas scan may be done to screen for primary or metastatic cancer of the pancreas.
+It may also be used to assess your response to therapy for pancreatic cancer, or to check the course of the cancer.

-There may be other reasons for your doctor to recommend a pancreas scan.
+There may be other reasons for your healthcare provider to recommend a pancreas scan.

 Risks of the procedure

-The amount of the radiopeptide injected into your vein for the procedure is small enough that there is no need for precautions against radioactive exposure.
-The injection of the radiopeptide may cause some slight discomfort.
-Allergic reactions to the radiopeptide are rare, but may occur.
+The amount of radioactive material injected into your vein for this test is very small and considered safe.
+The injection may cause some slight discomfort.
+Allergic reactions to the radioactive material are rare, but may occur.

-For some patients, having to lie still on the scanning table for the length of the procedure may cause some discomfort or pain.
+For some people, having to lie still on the scanning table for the whole test may cause some discomfort or pain.

-Patients who are allergic to or sensitive to medications, contrast dyes, or latex should notify their doctor.
+Tell your provider if you are allergic to or sensitive to medicines, contrast dyes, or latex.

-Certain factors or conditions may interfere with the accuracy of a pancreas scan.
+Certain things may interfere with the accuracy of a pancreas scan.
 These factors include, but are not limited to, the following:

 Before the procedure